timtebeek/major-migrations-made-easy-slides/slides.md

 ## Composition

 <!--
-With the full abstract syntax tree built, we need to instruct OpenRewrite what operations to apply, where in your code.
+With the full Lossless Semantic Tree built, we need to instruct OpenRewrite what operations to apply, where in your code.

 Recipes are how you define such a group of search and refactoring operations.
 Together they accomplish a higher level task, such as a framework migration.